The All Is One

 The 2LP version comes housed in deluxe, heavy-duty 10-panel fold out packaging with 180gr. vinyl, an art print, and includes a download code.

-The ltd. edition clear 2LP version is back in stock and limited to one copy per customer.
+The ltd. edition clear 2LP version is sold out.

 It need not be stated that these are strange and strenuous times for the music industry.
 Is releasing an album in 2020 an act of rebellion against circumstance or of goodwill and generosity toward listeners?
 Whatever the case, Motorpsycho’s new record The All Is One is a miraculous work and a much needed diversion, but one not left unscathed by Covid-19.
 Recorded between September-November of 2019 in France and Norway, the album was originally planned for a release in spring but was inevitably postponed.
 As the band says, however, “It somehow seems a little better for it to us as things’ve had time to mature and settle before being unveiled to the public.
 It has become one intense listen, an epic and dense piece of music that might be perceived as demanding by some listeners, but that also hopefully rewards those with patience and a longer attention span.”